Mattias Lamhauge

-Mattias Heðinsson Lamhauge (born 2 August 1999) is a Faroese professional footballer who plays as a goalkeeper for FC Fredericia and the Faroe Islands national team.
+Mattias Heðinsson Lamhauge (born 2 August 1999) is a Faroese professional footballer who plays as a goalkeeper for Strømsgodset and the Faroe Islands national team.

 Career

 Mattias Lamhauge started his career at Tórshavn-based side HB, but never played for the first team, as he was twice loaned out to Argja Bóltfelag.
 He moved to HB's rivals B36 in 2020, and established himself as their starting goalkeeper.
 His performances earned him a move to NordicBet Liga team FC Fredericia in January 2024.

 Lamhauge made his international debut for the Faroe Islands on 29 March 2022 in a friendly match against Liechtenstein, which finished as a 0–1 away loss.
 His first qualifying match was played in the UEFA Euro 2024 qualifying against Moldova, which finished 1–1.

+On 10 January 2026, Lamhauge joined newly relegated Norwegian First Division club Strømsgodset on a three-year deal.